donomii/racketprogs/code_test/solution.md

 The parameters

-* tree - The subtree we are searching
+* $tree - The subtree we are searching
 * $target - The new root node identifier.
 In this case, it is alway the first element of the array.
 * $path - The path through the old tree that we have followed to get to the current node.
 Conveniently, this path is also the correct answer.